thomvaill/tads-boilerplate/README.md

 Then, you can write your own Docker Swarm Compose files, following this naming convention: `ansible/stacks/STACK_NAME/STACK_NAME.yml.j2`
 These files are [Jinja2 templates](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html).
-You are highly encouraged to use Ansible variables in them, so your template file can be used accross all your environements.
+You are highly encouraged to use Ansible variables in them, so your template file can be used accross all your environments.
 Have a look at `ansible/stacks/example_app/example_app.yml.j2` to see a good example.

 Finally, do not forget to add your new stacks to `ansible/deploy.yml`.